TheBirdEffect/ApronMaster/README.md

-# ApronStar
+# ApronMaster

 ## Project Description

-ApronStar is a web application developed to efficiently schedule resources during aircraft turnarounds.
+ApronMaster is a web application developed to efficiently schedule resources during aircraft turnarounds.
 This system serves as both a management tool and a scheduling system, optimizing the entire process of aircraft maintenance and deployment.

 ## Features